Almira Lincoln Phelps: Career

+Troy Female Seminary

 In 1817, Almira married Simeon Lincoln and left her career for six years to be a housewife and mother to her three children.
-After her husband's untimely death in 1823, she returned to the education world as "Almira Hart Lincoln".
-She became a teacher and later, in 1829, vice-principal, at the well-known Troy Female Seminary in Troy, New York, which was run by her sister Emma Hart Willard.
+After her husband's death in 1823, she resumed her career in education.
+She became a teacher and later, in 1829, vice-principal, at the well-known Troy Female Seminary in Troy, New York, which was run by her sister Emma.

-While teaching at Troy, her interests in science increased, and her botanical career began under the influence of Amos Eaton.
+While teaching at Troy, her interest in science increased, and her botanical career began under the influence of Amos Eaton.
 As a teacher, Almira noticed the lack of scientific books which catered to beginning college students, and determined to remedy the issue.
 She sought to write a textbook which was easy to understand and which would thus make it easier for young academics, particularly young women, to study the sciences.
 While Almira taught at the Troy Seminary, scientific study became a popular subject.
 She led her students in botanical field research in the vicinity of the seminary, and students who attended her lectures were excited about the field of botany.

 Under Eaton's influence, she also took up an interest in chemistry.
 When the Troy Seminary added a laboratory for the study of chemistry, Almira worked hard to make sure it was stocked with chemicals, so that she and her students could take part in scientific experiments.
 She was thus able to give lectures on chemistry which were illustrated through experiments, thereby enriching the quality of scientific education at the Troy Seminary.